Adaptive Teaching Guidelines for Using ClassVR in The Classroom

 - You may choose to present this information in different formats, for instance, written, for learners with sound processing challenges, or in widget symbols, for learners with reading barriers.

-Introducing the ClassVR Headset
+Introducing the ClassVR Headsets

 Helping students become more comfortable with the VR headsets is crucial to getting the most out of the experiences.